d-turley/sp-dev-fx-webparts/samples/react-rhythm-of-business-calendar/documentation/schema.md

 # Schema
 Schema refers to the SharePoint elements that need to be provisioned and configured on the site for the app to function and be able to securely store data, such as lists, views and columns, and even custom security groups.
+The SPFx Solution Accelerator includes robust patterns and utilities for defining, provisioning, and upgrading the app's schema.

-The code describing the schema is located under the [/src/schema](../src/schema/) folder.
+The code describing the app's schema is located under the [/src/schema](../src/schema/) folder.

 During startup, the app should check that the schema has been provisioned on the current site (usually this is simply a check to determine if the Configuration list for the app exists).
 If the schema has not been provisioned, then the app should display a setup screen/wizard for the user to configure any settings required to provision the application on the site.
 Then the app should use the `ElementProvisioner` class to ensure the schema is provisioned on the site.